CLI Reference

 • 0: valid evidence

-• 1: invalid/missing evidence
+• 1: invalid or missing evidence

 akmon slo verify <PATH>

-Evaluate run/evidence reliability metrics against thresholds.
+Evaluate run and evidence reliability metrics against thresholds.

 akmon slo verify .akmon/evidence/<session-id>.json --strict